dgbowl/yadg/docs/source/citing.rst

 ---------------
 yadg is currently being developed at the Materials for Energy Conversion lab at Empa, Dübendorf.
-If you find yadg useful, please cite our recent paper [Kraus2022b]_, or our previous work where yadg was introduced [Kraus2022a]_.
-We extend no warranty, either express or implied.
+If you find yadg useful, please cite our recent paper [Kraus2022b]_, or our previous work where yadg was first introduced [Kraus2022a]_.
+We extend no warranty, neither express nor implied.

 Papers related to yadg
 ``````````````````````